You can quickly insert a shape from the iWork shapes library into your documents.

-- On your iPhone, iPad or iPod touch, select the shapes you want to use, then tap the Format button .
-Tap Arrange, then choose how you want to combine the shapes.
+- On iPhone, iPad or Mac, select the shapes you want to use and then tap or click the Format button .
+Tap or click Arrange, then choose how you want to combine the shapes.

-- On your Mac or iCloud.com, select all of the shapes you want to use, click the Format button , click Arrange, then choose how you want to combine the shapes.
+- On iCloud.com, select all of the shapes you want to use, click the Format button , click Arrange, then choose how you want to combine the shapes.

 To combine shapes in Pages on iCloud.com, the shape's object placement must be set to Stay on Page.

 When you unite multiple shapes, they will be combined into one shape.

 When you intersect multiple shapes, a shape will be created out of the overlapping areas.

 When you subtract a shape from another, the part of the shape that’s layered on top of another shape will be removed.